TeamHypersomnia/Hypersomnia/README.md

 ## Controls

+You can reconfigure all bindings by going to Settings->Controls tab.

 - WSAD: move around
 - Shift - sprint, it drains stamina.
 - Space - dash, it drains quite a lot of stamina.